joannacalupig/joannacalupig.github.io/index.md

 - Assisted with diagnostic and therapeutic procedures such as IV insertion, oxygen therapy, and wound care
 - Collaborated with pediatricians and interdisciplinary teams in developing and implementing care plans
 - Provide health teaching to parents and caregivers on medication adherence, nutrition, infection prevention, and home care
-- Maintained infection control and patient safety standards to protect immunocompromised andvulnerable children
+- Maintained infection control and patient safety standards to protect immunocompromised and vulnerable children

 **Staff Nurse – Government Hospitals**
 Various Government Hospitals – *La Union, Philippines | Nov 2010 – Aug 2016*